 Applications of plasma science and technology meld several traditional scientific and engineering specialties.
-The purpose of this program is to provide strong interdisciplinary support and training for graduate students working in these areas.
+This program aims to provide strong interdisciplinary support and training for graduate students working in these areas.
 The scope of interest includes fundamental studies of the plasmas, their interaction with surfaces and surroundings, and the technologies associated with their applications.

 The faculty responsible for the teaching program hold positions within the Department of Astrophysical Sciences.
 Recognizable on the list of faculty are many names associated with classic textbooks or research papers in the field of plasma physics.
-Students can pursue research with the teaching faculty, with associated faculty in other departments, or with any of the nearly one hundred scientists at the Princeton Plasma Physics Laboratory (PPPL).
+Students can pursue research with the teaching faculty, associated faculty in other departments, or any of the nearly one hundred scientists at the Princeton Plasma Physics Laboratory (PPPL).
 The Program in Plasma Physics emphasizes both basic physics and applications.
-There are opportunities for research projects in the physics of the very hot plasmas necessary for controlled fusion, as well as for projects in solar, magnetospheric and ionospheric physics, plasma processing, plasma devices, nonneutral plasmas, lasers, materials research, and in other emerging areas of plasma physics.
+There are opportunities for research projects in the physics of the very hot plasmas necessary for controlled fusion and projects in solar, magnetospheric, and ionospheric physics, plasma processing, plasma devices, and nonneutral plasmas lasers, materials research, and other emerging areas of plasma physics.
 With the field of fusion energy entering an exciting phase of burning plasma and technological implementation, increasing attention is paid to the practical engineering issues that will allow fusion reactors to become economically competitive.

 Graduate students entering the Program in Plasma Physics spend the first two years in classroom study, acquiring a foundation in the many disciplines that make up plasma physics: classical and quantum mechanics, electricity and magnetism, fluid dynamics, hydrodynamics, atomic physics, applied mathematics, statistical mechanics, and kinetic theory.
-Courses offered in the program are taught by PPPL research staff who also comprise the Program in Plasma Physics faculty.
-The curriculum is supplemented by courses offered in other departments of the University and by a student-run seminar series in which PPPL physicists share their expertise and graduate students present their research.
+The curriculum is supplemented by courses offered in other departments of the University and by a student-oriented seminar series in which PPPL physicists share their expertise and graduate students present their research.

 Students in the Program in Plasma Physics are not required to satisfy course requirements.
 Students are expected to take whatever courses they feel are necessary to prepare for the general examination or in accordance with research interests.
-In preparation for the physics department preliminary examination, some students take graduate-level courses offered by the Physics Department in the fall.
-Additionally, courses are usually taken with the Pass/D/Fail option, and there is no grade point average requirement for students in the program.
+In preparation for the preliminary examination in the Department of Physics, some students take graduate-level courses offered by the physics department in the fall.

 Generals are taken in May of the second year and consist of:

-The professors on the examining committee for the oral session determine whether a student passes.
-Students prepare for the general examination by forming review groups and by taking graduate courses in plasma physics in their first two years.
+The professors on the examining committee for the oral session determine whether a student passes and advances to the thesis proposal stage.
+Students prepare for the general examination by forming review groups and taking graduate plasma physics courses in their first two years.

-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after successfully passing (a) the written general examination, and (b) the physics preliminary examination.
+The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after successfully passing (a) the physics preliminary examination and (b) the written general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.